who-knows-inc/KEA_DAT_DevOps_2025_Spring/combined_course_markdown.md

 ---

-# Repated warning: Terraform is a time sink
+# Repeated warning: Terraform is a time sink

 ---